 - 35 million American men are suffering from male pattern baldness

-To put it another way, that’s roughly 10% of the entire population.
-Given this number, it’s clear male pattern balding is not a small problem.
-Many men all across the States look for ways to combat thinning hair, and as with any health condition, hair loss is better treated as early as possible.
+To put it another way, that’s roughly 10% of the entire population of the United States.
+Given this number, it’s clear male pattern balding is not a small problem nor is it unique to just American men.
+Many men all across the world look for ways to combat thinning hair, and as with any health condition, hair loss is better treated as early as possible.

 - The occurrence of balding in men matches the decade of life they’re in

 It’s a somewhat surprising fact that the percentage of male pattern baldness in the general population correlates to the decade of life a man is in.
 In other words, roughly 20% of men in their 20s have MPB, 30% of men in their 30s, 40% of men in their 40s, and so on.

 - Hair loss affects roughly 50% of women